 Monroe calculators were first produced in 1912, and, so far as the hand-cranked machines are concerned, didn’t change much in the next 50 years, except that they got smaller.
-They work on a different principle to Odhner type machines because they have stepped (or Leibnitz) drums rather than pinwheels.
+They work on a different principle to Odhner type machines because they have stepped drums (also known as Leibniz wheels) rather than pinwheels.

 Monroe Model G